Dental trauma: Epidemiology

 Dental trauma is most common in younger people, accounting for 17% of injuries to the body in those aged 0–6 years compared to an average of 5% across all ages.
 It is more frequently observed in males compared to females.
 Traumatic dental injuries are more common in permanent teeth compared to deciduous teeth and usually involve the front teeth of the upper jaw.

 "The oral region comprises 1% of the total body area, yet it accounts for 5% of all bodily injuries.
 In preschool children, oral injuries make up as much as 17% of all bodily injuries.
 The incidence of traumatic dental injuries is 1–3%, and the prevalence is steady at 20–30%."

 Almost 30% of the children in pre-school have mostly experienced trauma to primary teeth.
 Dental injuries involving the permanent teeth happen to almost 25% of children in school and 30% of adults.
 The incident varies in different countries as well as within the country itself.
 Dental traumatic accidents depends on one's activity status and also the surrounding environment factor but these are the main predisposing risk factor compared to a person's age and gender.

 Trauma is the most common cause of loss of permanent incisors in childhood.
 Dental trauma often leads to complications such as pulpal necrosis, and it is nearly impossible to predict the long-term prognosis of the injured tooth; the injury often results in long-term restorative problems.

-Dental Injuries in Sports

-Types of hard tissue injuries may include injuries to teeth and bones and occur less frequently than soft tissue injuries in sports, but they are often more serious.
-Hard tissue injuries of the teeth and bones can occur with bruises such as Battle's sign, which indicates a basal skull fracture, and so-called raccoon eyes, which indicate midface fractures.
-However, tooth fractures are the most common type of dental injury and can be classified as crown cracks, enamel-only fractures, enamel and dentin fractures, and fractures extending through enamel and dentin into the pulp, as defined below.